risingwavelabs/risingwave-docs-legacy/docs/deploy/risingwave-docker-compose-distributed.md

   Notes about the `psql` options:

-- The `-h` option is used to specify the host name or IP address of the PostgreSQL server to connect to.
+- The `-h` option is used to specify the hostname or IP address of the PostgreSQL server to connect to.
 - The `-p` option is used to specify the port number that the server is listening on.
 - The `-d` option is used to specify the name of the database to connect to.
 - The `-U` option is used to specify the name of the database user to connect as.